 If you follow any fitness content, you've probably heard the name Christian Guzman before.

-Christian began creating YouTube videos in 2012 and like many fitness creators, he started out with workout content and earned money through personal training, digital products, and affiliate marketing.
+He started posting on YouTube in 2012 and like many fitness creators, he started out with workout content and earned money through:

-He was passionate about fitness and was dedicated to building his brand, Alphalete.
+He was passionate about fitness and was dedicated to building his own brand, Alphalete.

 He then launched an energy drink line, 3D Energy, to further diversify his income streams and if you know business, you know how lucrative a beverage company can be.